Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Curry Analysis allows us to analyze where seizures occur.

-• High-density electroencephalogram is a more accurate test, allows visualizing which seizures damage areas of the brain
+• A high-density electroencephalogram is a more accurate test that visualizes which seizures damage brain areas.

 Treatment of Epilepsy

 In most cases, the Neurologist initiates treatment with medications.
-If the treatment does not work on the patient, the Neurologist may choose surgery or another type of treatment.
+If the treatment does not work for the patient, the Neurologist may choose surgery or another type of treatment.

 The most common treatments for epilepsy are: